Sergei Korolev: Human spaceflight

 The Voskhod was designed as an incremental improvement on the Vostok to meet Khruschev's goal.
 As a single capsule would be ineffective for proper travel to the Moon, the vehicle needed to be able to hold more people.
-Khrushchev ordered Korolev to launch three people on the Voskhod capsule quickly, as the United States had already completed a two-man mission with Gemini.
+Khrushchev ordered Korolev to launch three people on the Voskhod capsule quickly, as the United States was already doing unmanned tests of the 2 person Gemini.
 Korolev accepted, on the condition that more backing would be given to his N-1 rocket program.
 One of the difficulties in the design of the Voskhod was the need to land it via parachute.
-The three-person crew could not bail out and land by parachute, since the altitude would not be survivable.
+The three-person crew could not bail out and land by parachute.
 So the craft would need much larger parachutes in order to land safely.
 Early tests with the craft resulted in some failures until use of stronger fabric improved parachute reliability.

 The resulting Voskhod was a stripped-down vehicle from which any excess weight had been removed; although a backup retrofire engine was added, since the more powerful Voskhod rocket used to launch the craft would send it to a higher orbit than the Vostok, eliminating the possibility of a natural decay of the orbit and reentry in case of primary retrorocket failure.
 After one uncrewed test flight, this spacecraft carried a crew of three cosmonauts, Komarov, Yegorov and Feoktistov, into space on 12 October 1964 and completed sixteen orbits.
 This craft was designed to perform a soft landing, eliminating a need for the ejection system; but the crew was sent into orbit without space suits or a launch abort system.

-With the Americans planning a space walk with their Gemini program, the Soviets decided to trump them again by performing a space walk on the second Voskhod launch.
-After rapidly adding an airlock, the Voskhod 2 was launched on 18 March 1965, and Alexei Leonov performed the world's first space walk.
+With the Americans planning a spacewalk with their Gemini program, the Soviets decided to trump them again by performing a spacewalk on the second Voskhod launch.
+After rapidly adding an airlock, the Voskhod 2 was launched on 18 March 1965, and Alexei Leonov performed the world's first spacewalk.
 The flight very nearly ended in disaster, as Leonov was just barely able to re-enter through the airlock, and plans for further Voskhod missions were shelved.
 In the meantime the change of Soviet leadership with the fall of Khrushchev meant that Korolev was back in favor and given charge of beating the US to landing a man on the Moon.

 For the Moon race, Korolev's staff started to design the immense N1 rocket in 1961, using the NK-15 liquid fuel rocket engine.
 He also was working on the design for the Soyuz spacecraft that was intended to carry crews to LEO and to the Moon.
 As well, Korolev was designing the Luna series of vehicles that would soft-land on the Moon and make robotic missions to Mars and Venus.
 Unexpectedly, he died in January 1966, before he could see his various plans brought to fruition.